-Microsoft Azure Sentinel is a cloud-native, Security Information and Event Management (SIEM) and Security Orchestration Automated Response (SOAR) solution.
+Microsoft Sentinel is a cloud-native, Security Information and Event Management (SIEM) and Security Orchestration Automated Response (SOAR) solution.

 (There will be more on SIEM and SOAR in a moment.)

-Microsoft introduced Azure Sentinel as a single solution for intelligent security analytics, event management, threat detection, threat visibility, proactive hunting (hunting query), and threat response.
+Microsoft introduced Sentinel as a single solution for intelligent security analytics, event management, threat detection, threat visibility, proactive hunting (hunting query), and threat response.

 It allows your security team to focus on threat detection and mitigation, rather than running the service.

 The main advantage of Sentinel is its holistic view across the environment, providing intelligent security analytics.
 This allows: